nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 If you make a mistake you can delete it from the `UaaS` using the `Delete Monitor` endpoint.

-## 7).
+## 8).
 Fund Financing Service Key Address

 Once the Financing Service Key has been generated it needs to be funded.

 ![Fund Address](diagrams/fund_fs_address_sequence.png)

-Funds are provided by a testnet Facuet, such as: https://witnessonchain.com/faucet/tbsv
+Funds are provided by a testnet Faucet, such as: https://witnessonchain.com/faucet/tbsv

 This needs to be provided with the Financing Service Key's Address, that we obtained from the previous step.

 ![Testnet Faucet](diagrams/testnet_faucet.png)

-On the Facuet website:
+On the Faucet website:
 1. Enter the Financing Service Key's Address into the text box.
 2. Click on the `Verify you are human` check box (if present).
 3. Click on the `Shoot me the coin` button.

-The Facuet will provide feedback to indicate that the funds were successfully sent.
+The Faucet will provide feedback to indicate that the funds were successfully sent.

 It can take a few minutes for the funds to arrive.

-## 8).
+## 9).
 Check the Financing Service Address Balance
 Click on the Application Swagger interface, then under `Financing Service Admin` section:
 1. Expand the `Get Balance` endpoint.
 2. Click on the "Try it out" button.